quadbio/RNAseq_tutorial/Tutorial.md

   TRUE   4937  1227
 </code></pre>

 The `table` function gives a frequency matrix of each combination given the two vectors.
-Rows are values of the first vector, and Columns are values of the second one.
+Rows are values of the first vector, and columns are values of the second one.
 As we can see, basically all DEGs in our self-made test (column TRUE) are also DEGs in DESeq2 result (row TRUE); meanwhile, there are lots of DEGs in DESeq2 which don't pass the p-value threshold in the self-made test.

 ### 3-5 Grouping of the identified DEGs
 <sub><a href="#top">Back to top</a></sub><br/>